ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Duration: 50 min
 - Room: K.1.105 (La Fontaine)

+And a second talk in the Config Management DevRoom:

+- Day: Sunday 2018-02-04
+- Start time: 30:00
+- Duration: 25min
+- Room: UA2.114 (Baudoux)

 See you in Brussels at 3 and 4 February 2018!

-I will also be present in the [Config Management Camp](http://cfgmgmtcamp.eu/) directly afterwards Fosdem in Gent.
+I will also be present in the [Config Management Camp](http://cfgmgmtcamp.eu/) directly after Fosdem in Gent.

 ### CC-licenced Book About Vision of Elektra Published